jensen-lawrence/Phys490-Project/README.md

 To utilize this project, first clone this repo onto a device of your choice.
 Please ensure you have all the packages used installed before attempting to run any code (see above for list).

-Please note that the folders containing each section are linked accordingly to the subtitles in this section.
+Please note that the folders containing each code section are linked accordingly to the subtitles below.

 ### [Data generation](https://github.com/jensen-lawrence/Phys490-Project/tree/main/data_generation) ###